Small Backyard Shed Ideas for Limited Spaces

 Garden-Integrated Sheds

-Blending the shed into the garden helps it feel less like a separate building and more like a natural extension of the backyard.
-Trellises, climbing plants, or planters around the shed soften its presence and make small yards feel fuller and more inviting.
+Blending the shed into the surrounding garden helps it feel like a natural extension of the backyard.

 Light-Filled Sheds